Frustrated in Christian Calling?

 5. What’s not fully clear about your dream?

-• I don’t know what the church staff role might be.
+- I don’t know what my church staff role might be.

 6. How has God been growing you so that you might eventually live your dream?